-In contrast, we found a relation between hypsometry, river profile convexity and the LGM ice 508 thickness, where basins with a thinner ice cover have higher hypsometric integrals and lower 509 θ values.
-Extensively glaciated basins characterized by thicker LGM ice can have lower 510 equilibrium line altitudes (ELA) than only moderately glaciated basins, therefore allowing a 511 stronger glacial modification especially in lower regions and thus a lowering of both the 512 hypsometric curve and integral (Brocklehurst & Whipple, 2004).
-Also, ice thickness might 513 514 influence the efficiency of glacial erosion in the valley through larger shear stresses driven by thick ice (Brocklehurst & Whipple, 2002; Dürst Stucki & Schlunegger, 2013).
-Potentially, 515 thicker ice cover will promote the formation of flat and partially overdeepened lower reaches 516 and steep head scarps, thereby forming valleys with concave thalwegs.
-Alternatively, large 517 glacial erosion driven by thick ice could promote fluvial incision during subsequent interglacial 518 times through a positive feedback response (Norton et al., 2010b), where the landscape's 519 520 disequilibrium, conditioned by glacial erosion, promotes fluvial erosion through head ward 521 retreat, thereby increasing the stream's concavity.
-This is particularly expected along valley reaches where glacial processes resulted in the formation of topographic steps.
-In either case, 522 523 glacial perturbations paired with fluvial responses are expected to return thalwegs with larger concavities, which we invoke here to explain the positive correlations between these variables 524 525 in the tributary basins of the Rhône River (Figure 10e).
-Although variations in LGM ice cover seem to be a valid explanation for the shape of some of the observed river profiles and the 526 527 elevation distributions within the basin (see also Schlunegger and Norton, 2013), we could not 528 detect a relation between ice thickness and elevation, relief or slope.
-This suggests that in our 529 study area the degree of glacial inheritance is not responsible for relief production or ridgeline lowering in the basins, nor can it be invoked to explain patterns of slope angles, a note that has 530 531 already been made by Norton et al. (2010b).
+may influence the efficiency of glacial erosion in the valley through larger shear stresses driven by thick ice (Brocklehurst and Whipple, 2002; Dürst Stucki and Schlunegger, 2013).
+Thicker ice cover promotes the formation of flat and partially overdeepened lower reaches and steep head scarps, forming valleys with concave thalwegs.
+Large glacial erosion driven by thick ice may also promote fluvial incision during subsequent interglacial times through a positive feedback response (Norton et al., 2010b), where the landscape's disequilibrium, conditioned by glacial erosion, promotes fluvial erosion through headward retreat, thereby increasing the stream's concavity.
+This is expected along valley reaches where glacial processes resulted in the formation of topographic steps.
+In either case, glacial perturbations paired with fluvial responses are expected to return thalwegs with larger concavities, which we invoke here to explain the positive correlations between these variables in the tributary basins of the Rhône River (Fig. 10e).
+Although variations in LGM ice cover seem to be a valid explanation for the shape of some of the observed river profiles and the elevation distributions within the basin (see also Schlunegger and Norton, 2013), we could not detect a relation between ice thickness and elevation, relief or slope.
+This suggests that in our study area the degree of glacial inheritance is not responsible for relief production or ridgeline lowering in the basins, nor can it be invoked to explain patterns of slope angles, as previously noted by Norton et al. (2010b).